Skip to main content

 00:33:50:01 – 00:34:13:00

-I think there’s a fear of the .
-Spoke a little bit before people.
-This isn’t part of their day to day business as usual job, but now it has to be.
-So we’ve got a whole program of training courses, people who to do the bits in some amount of training and some an optional where they can depend a lot more about some of the sustainable topics.
+I think there’s a fear of the unknown.
+I spoke a little bit before that this isn’t part of their day-to-day business of their usual job, but now it has to be.
+So we’ve got a whole program of training courses, people who to do the bits and different amounts of training and some an optional where they can learn a lot more about some of the sustainable topics.

 00:34:13:02 – 00:34:39:23